 Overall, she’s been good.
 I think it took her several sessions before she realized that all she had to do was let me talk about things and I would naturally find my way to the conclusions I needed with just a few carefully posed questions at the right time.
-Or maybe it was the time I brought back a crumpled worksheet she had given me that I completed (half-assed, mind you) and told her I thought the exercises were stupid and the person who wrote the paper had no understanding of how social anxiety works.
-I can be a pain in the butt.
+Or maybe she just gave up after the time I brought back a crumpled worksheet she had given me that I completed (half-assed, mind you) and told her I thought the exercises were stupid and the person who wrote the paper had no understanding of how social anxiety works.
+Yes, I can be a pain in the butt.

 Her best suggestion that she had for me was to push me to write in a journal more often.
 I had already started doing it again earlier in the year (after a 9 year hiatus) but with her encouragement I started using my journal as my “go to” for processing all of the thoughts and emotions swimming through my bloodstream.
 I think after spending so many years trying and trying and trying to overcome my social anxiety, I was in this empty place of defeat.
 I stopped trying to process and work on things as much as I used to because it felt pointless.
 I was tired of never making what I felt like was real progress.